North Carolina, NC

 North Carolina residents can use an online tool called ePASS to submit application or screen themselves for potential eligibility for Food and Nutrition Services.

-WIC program provides a combination of nutrition education, supplemental foods, breastfeeding promotion and support, and referrals for health care, at no cost.
+North Carolina WIC provides a combination of nutrition education, supplemental foods, breastfeeding promotion and support, and referrals for health care, at no cost.

-WIC is available to pregnant, breast feeding and postpartum women, infants and children up to age 5 whose family income is less than 185% of the poverty level; and are considered to be “at nutritional risk”.
+WIC is available to pregnant, breast feeding and postpartum women, infants and children up to age 5 whose family income is less than 185% of the poverty level

 Families receiving Medicaid, Work First Families Assistance (TANF), or assistance from the NC Food and Nutrition Services automatically meets the income eligibility requirement.